 If you could describe your work week in just one word, which word would you choose?
 For most of us, chaotic, hectic, and busy may first come to mind.
-We all have so much on our plates that our minds are constantly on overdrive.
+We all have so much on our minds are constantly on overdrive.

 Do you have a million things to complete today, yet for some reason, you’re thinking about what needs to be done next Tuesday?
 Our minds are full of to-do lists, worries, and checklists.
 All of these create clutter – mental clutter.
 Not only is this clutter creating feelings of stress and anxiety, but also hindering productivity.